vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Express checkout API endpoints required on the merchant side

 The below endpoints are provided by the _merchant_ and consumed by Vipps during express checkout payments.
+These endpoints are not required when using regular checkout.

-These endpoints are included in the Swagger file for reference.
+These endpoints are to be implemented by merchants in order for Vipps to make calls to them.
+The documentation is included in the Swagger file for reference only - these endpoints are _not_ callable at Vipps.

 | Operation           | Description         | Endpoint          |
 | ------------------- | ------------------- | ----------------- |